edupgarcia/cloudx-associate-gcp-devops/WARP.md

 ## Repository Overview

-This is a learning repository for CloudX Associate GCP DevOps program containing three main infrastructure solutions deployed on Google Cloud Platform:
+This is a learning repository for CloudX Associate GCP DevOps program containing four main infrastructure solutions deployed on Google Cloud Platform:

 1. **Basic Network**: VPC networking with bastion host, Cloud NAT, and Private Google Access
 2. **Dynamic Serverless Website**: Serverless architecture with Cloud Functions, Cloud SQL, and Load Balancer
 3. **Bulk Processing**: Event-driven data pipeline with Pub/Sub, Cloud Storage, and autoscaling Managed Instance Groups
+4. **Nextcloud GCE**: Nextcloud deployment on Compute Engine with Cloud SQL, Memorystore Redis, Filestore, and uptime monitoring

 Each solution is structured with:
 - Numbered deployment scripts (01-setup.sh, 02-*.sh, etc.) that must be run in sequence